 Huey, Dewey & Louie

 It is surprising how often the names of the three nephews have been adapted to the local audiences.
 More than other cartoon characters.
 As can be seen, just some languages use English names literally or their transcription.
-Others chose native names which sound more familiar: in Spanish (diminutive of John, George, James in Spain; Hugh, James, and Louis in America; except in Argentina where they are Hugh, Frank, and Louis), Portuguese (diminutive of Hugh, Joseph, Louis; in Brazil before had other names) and Catalan (diminutive of John, George, James).
+Others chose native names that sound more familiar: in Spanish (diminutive of John, George, James in Spain; Hugh, James, and Louis in America; except in Argentina where they are Hugh, Frank, and Louis), Portuguese (diminutive of Hugh, Joseph, Louis; in Brazil before had other names) and Catalan (diminutive of John, George, James).

 Names are sound: The most peculiar cases are the onomatopoeias: in Italian “qua qua”, In Dutch “kwak kwak” or “kwaak kwaak” and in Danish is “rap rap”.
 Icelandic probably took the names from Danish, however, they say “bra bra” so the onomatopoeic reference is not so evident.